keybase/client/shared/images/iconfont/README.md

 1. turn off subsetting
 1. truetype hinting = keep existing
 1. check the agree then download
-1. rename the file and replace
+1. replace `kb.ttf` with the file of the same name from the downloaded zip file

 ## Update the flowtype and fonts on both apps

-1. Go to /shared
+1. Go to `shared/`
 1. Run ```yarn run updated-fonts```